 As the year comes to a close, we revisit some of this year’s top content on prostate cancer.

-There’s been an abundance of news surrounding prostate cancer over the past year.
-In light of all that has been discovered, Urology Times® is counting down the top pieces of content surrounding prostate cancer in 2022.
+There’s been an abundance of news surrounding prostate cancer advances over the last year.
+In honor of these breakthroughs, Urology Times® is highlighting our top content on prostate cancer from 2023.

 In November 2023, the FDA approved enzalutamide (Xtandi) for use with or without a GnRH analog therapy for the treatment of patients with nonmetastatic castration-sensitive prostate cancer with biochemical recurrence at high risk for metastasis.
 The approval was based on findings from the phase 3 EMBARK trial (NCT02319837), which showed that enzalutamide plus leuprolide reduced the risk of metastasis or death by 58% compared with placebo plus leuprolide in this patient population (HR, 0.42; 95% CI, 0.30-0.61; P < .001).
 Read more on the approval here.